The Families of

 Ancestors of Eliza James Yakey

 The ancestors of Eliza James Yakey’s mother reach back to the mid 1700s in Loudoun County, specifically in the area around Lincoln.
 This began with both sets of Eliza’s 3x great-grandparents (and Bonnie’s 6x great-grandparents).
-James and Ann (Van Sandt) Hatcher were married in Burlington, NJ in 1727, and moved to Lincoln around 1744.
+William and Ann (Van Sandt) Hatcher were married in Burlington, NJ in 1727, and moved to Lincoln around 1744.
 Meanwhile, Isaac and Margery Cox Nichols, who were married in Chester PA in 1742, also found their way to Lincoln in 1744.
 In 1766 these two families united when the Nichols’ daughter Catherine married the Hatcher’s son James.
-Several generations of these families were associated with the Goose Creek Monthly Meeting and are buried in the Goose Creek Burying Ground.
+Several generations of these families were associated with the Goose Creek Monthly Meeting and are buried in the Goose Creek Burying Ground in Lincoln, Va.
 Of interest, Isaac and Margery Nichols’ home was used in 1745 as the first meeting location of the Goose Creek MM.
-Also worth noting is that one of the first deeds recorded in the newly formed Loudoun County in 1757 was the transfer of ten acres of land in present day Lincoln from William Hatcher to Isaac Nichols and two other Goose Creek MM trustees for the use of building a meeting house and burying ground for the Goose Creek MM.
+Also worth noting is that one of the first deeds recorded in the newly formed Loudoun County in 1757 was the transfer of ten acres of land in present day Lincoln from William Hatcher to Isaac Nichols and two other Goose Creek MM trustees for the use of building a meeting house, a school, and a burying ground for the Goose Creek MM.

 Earl: Along with his 8 siblings, Earl grew up in the coal mining town of Muir PA.
 His family ancestry is traceable back to central Pennsylvania in the late 1700’s.
 While the Updegrove name is associated with the Op den Graeff family who migrated from Germany in the late 1600’s to establish Germantown, PA, there is a question as to whether Earl’s family is of the same lineage.
 Earl was the only one of a set of triplets who survived birth.
 He was also the youngest of his siblings, being born 19 years after his oldest sister.
 Earl served 3 and a half years in the Army as a Technical Sergeant during WWII, about a year and a half spent in Europe.
 Without a high school degree, Earl spent his career working for the federal government, retiring in 1977 as the Budget Director for the Federal Maritime Commission.
 He was a lifelong artist and musician.